Upper Anaicut: Kollidam

 it runs parallel to Kaveri and then turns towards and very nearly reunites with it.
-The island thus formed is called the island of Srirangam and lies in Thiruchirapalli district.
+The island thus formed is called the island(state) of Srirangam and lies in Thiruchirapalli district.
 The waters of the Kollidam are largely utilized for irrigation.
-Across the head, where it branches from the Kaveri, stands the Upper Anicut, the dam constructed to prevent the Kollidam which runs in a lower bed than the Kaveri, from abstracting too much of the water, and so injuring the irrigation in Thanjavur dependent on the main stream.
+Across the head, where it branches from the Kaveri, stands the Upper Anicut, the dam constructed to prevent the Kollidam which runs in a lower bed than the Kaveri, from abstracting too much of the water, and so injuring the irrigation in Thoothukudi dependent on the main stream.

 On 22–23 August 2018, nine of the forty-five shutters had washed away due to the heavy flow of water and the weakened piers.